developerasun/myDocumentBox-tool/myCollaboration/myGit/actions/readme.md

 6. Write test codes towards the merged codes
 7. Build the project and set the details(release notes, version number, etc)
 8. Deploy the project
+9. Return to 6 and start again.
+This is why CI/CD is needed to automate process 6 ~ 9.

 <img src="../reference/github-workflow.png" width=840 height=470 alt="github workflow screenshot" />